rust-lang/rustc_codegen_gcc/Readme.md

 **rustup:** Follow the instructions on the official [website](https://www.rust-lang.org/tools/install)

-**DejaGnu:** Consider to install DejaGnu for which is necessary for running the libgccjit test suite. [website](https://www.gnu.org/software/dejagnu/#downloading)
+**DejaGnu:** Consider to install DejaGnu which is necessary for running the libgccjit test suite. [website](https://www.gnu.org/software/dejagnu/#downloading)